-The modern journey to Fat Stone Farm involves high-speed internet connections, e-commerce transactions, and a few UPS trucks -- but also ancient bedrock, Native American footprints, old farm paths, and lots of heritage stone walls.
+The modern way to get Fat Stone Farm products involves high-speed internet connections, e-commerce transactions, and a few UPS trucks (sorry, we're not open to the public) -- but our place here in Lyme, Connecticut is founded on ancient bedrock, Native American footprints, old farm paths, and lots of heritage stone walls.

 Millenia ago, the geologic forces of the earth left behind a small piece of very old bedrock while the rest travelled far, far away to Africa.
 Fat Stone Farm lies on a corner of this bedrock, older than any other in Connecticut, and a keen traveller will notice this by the shapes of the rocks within the old stone walls.
 They change within a mile of the farm, indicating the underlying change of bedrock.
 Here is the foundation of our sweet-tasting elderberries, our rich maple syrup, and spicy baby ginger.